 In case of lack of acceptance to The Project by the Directors of the Jewish Museum in Oslo and the Museum of the History of Polish Jews, the competition is annulled by the Jury.

 The Project is approved by the Directors of both museums.
 The contract with the contractor will be forthwith signed by The Jewish Museum in Oslo after it has been approved by the Directors of both museums.
 The Jewish Museum in Oslo signs a contract with the Project film maker.
-The Project film maker is obliged to transfer property copyrights and to realize The Project as specified in this contract
+The Project film maker is obliged to transfer property copyrights and to realize The Project as specified in this contract.

 The Organizers reserve the right to ask the author of the selected Project to implement changes to the Project.